Angelicapesca/OptiMissP/README.md

 That's the result of uploading the not imputed dataset.
 Histrograms describing how missingness is distributed across proteins and patients appear immediately in the tabs on the right.

 ![Screenshot](Fig1.PNG)
-[Figure with upoloaded dataset and histrogram of pat and prot]

 Our dataset has proteins' intensities in the dataset's columns, and the "Protein button" is correctly setted as "column-wise".
 If we switch it to "row-wise", we can see in the figure below that the histrograms swap positions as the dataset is translated.
 This decision affects the following analysis too.